 Stax stood tall as a symbol of opportunity, a beacon in the neighborhood, the glow from the ascending stars ensconcing nearby residents.

 You won’t find a sentence like that in Motley Crue’s The Dirt.

 Gordon is also an expert on the subject, having written about Memphis and its local music scene for over thirty years.
-His knowledge enables him to frame the label’s story through outside elements of city politics, civil rights upheaval (a key element in the story of a white-owned Southern R&B label with an interracial house band, Booker T. and The MGs), and a cadre of local characters that came through the label’s doors at 926 East McLemore Ave.
+His knowledge enables him to frame the Stax story through outside elements of city politics, civil rights upheaval (a key element when talking about a white-owned Southern R&B label with an interracial house band, Booker T. and The MGs), and a cadre of local characters that came through the label’s doors at 926 East McLemore Ave.

 As for the story itself, it’s a great one, with two distinct halves.
 The first half covers the period from when co-owners Jim Stewart and Estelle Axton launched the label as a small neighborhood enterprise in 1957, through the death of its biggest star Otis Redding and the loss of the back catalogue to Atlantic Records in 1968.
-The second tracks Stax’s re-launch under new co-owner Al Bell, who returned it to the spotlight on the strength of Isaac Hayes’ genius album Hot Buttered Soul.
-Bell also ushered in a new, capitalist mindset at the label, marked by violent gun-toting enforcers, endless nonsensical business acquisitions, and generally shady activities.
-Of course, it didn’t end well, with bankruptcy shutting Stax’s doors in 1975, and Bell up on bank fraud charges (he would be acquitted).
-Amazingly, Gordon makes you care about the business side of Stax as much, if not more, than the musical – the stories about radio promotions men are as satisfying as those of the label’s hit-makers.
+The second half tracks Stax’s re-launch under new co-owner Al Bell, who returned it to the spotlight on the strength of Isaac Hayes’ genius Hot Buttered Soul.
+Bell also ushered in a new, capitalistic mindset at the label, marked by violent gun-toting enforcers, endless nonsensical business acquisitions, and generally shady activities.
+Of course, it didn’t end well, with bankruptcy shutting Stax’s doors in 1975, and Bell getting hit with hefty bank fraud charges (he would be acquitted).
+Amazingly, Gordon gets readers as emotionally invested in the business side of Stax as much, if not more, than the musical – the stories about radio promotions men are as electrifying as those of the label’s hit-makers.
 An important inclusion in any music geek’s library.